 My love for metalsmithing began with an inspirational teacher and jewelry making class in high school growing up in Massachusetts.
 My interests were varied and led me to earn a degree in Chemical Engineering, work in biotech, and raise a family.
 I have now returned to my first love; transforming the beauty of the natural world into wearable art.

 I enjoy the aesthetic, durability and timeless look of silver.
-My pieces are designed with comfort and sustainability in mind.
+My pieces are designed with comfort in mind.
 My work is enhanced by using 24k gold leaf, natural gemstones, and enamels.
 I draw my inspiration from the places I have lived―from the Sonoran Desert, Colorado Rockies, the Pacific Ocean, and the redwood forest in which I currently reside.
 All my work is hand fabricated and embraces the organic.
-Many pieces are one-of-a-kind due to the natural gemstone and personal photographs I use in my etchings.
+Many pieces are one-of-a-kind due to the natural gemstones and personal photographs I use in my etchings.

-I am a member of the Monterey bay metal arts guild and a sponsor for Her Future Coalition.
+I am a member of the Monterey Bay Metal Arts Guild and a sponsor for Her Future Coalition.
 Her Future Coalition is an organization committed to empowering survivors of slavery, human trafficking, and poverty with education, employment, and entrepreneurship skills.